-My research program centers around understanding how stress-related changes in key neural circuits during sensitive periods of development contribute to risk, susceptibility, recovery from, and resilience to depression.
+My research program centers around understanding how stress-related changes in key neural circuits during sensitive periods of development contribute to risk and recurrence in depression.
 I am specifically interested in the period of adolescence because that is when depression commonly emerges and when the brain is especially malleable and likely responsive to positive experiences and effective interventions.
 I embrace multidisciplinary approaches and aim to integrate cognitive neuroscience methods and principles of affective science and developmental psychology into my research.

 For a glimpse of my code (don’t judge), please see my GitHub.

 I earned my B.A. in Cognitive Science at UC Berkeley and my Ph.D. in Psychology at UC San Diego.
 I received postdoctoral training at UC San Francisco in the Department of Psychiatry and at Stanford University in the Department of Psychology.